 Other studies also show that acupuncture for depression can also be used as an adjunctive therapy along with antidepressants.
 Researchers from the Beijing University of Chinese Medicine (Wang et al., 2014) found that acupuncture effectively alleviated depression and anxiety for patients taking the antidepressant Paxil.
 Acupuncture significantly amplified Paxil’s ability to effectively treat depression and generalized anxiety disorder.

 A systematic review and meta-analysis of acupuncture for depression used in combination with antidepressant medication concluded that acupuncture “is effective, has an early onset of action, safe and well-tolerated over the first 6-week treatment period.
 Moreover, this treatment combination appears to result in greater therapeutic efficacy than SSRI [antidepressant] therapy alone” (Chan, 2015).

 Another review and meta-analysis focusing on depression-related insomnia found acupuncture to be effective in improving sleep, on its own or in combination with medication.

-And finally, acupuncture may be as effective as counseling in relieving depression for some patients.
+And finally, acupuncture for depression may be as effective as counseling for some patients.
 A study from the University of York in England found that one in three patients was no longer depressed after three months of receiving acupuncture or counseling treatments, in comparison to one in five who received neither treatment (MacPherson, 2013).